mehulagg/gitlab_test/doc/user/application_security/index.md

 - Contains no new vulnerabilities.
 - Contains only new vulnerabilities of `low` or `medium` severity.

+## Run Security Scans on a schedule or as a one time scan

 ## Enabling License Approvals within a project

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/issues/13067) in [GitLab Ultimate](https://about.gitlab.com/pricing/) 12.3.